TomShirley/kavm/installation/microk8s/README.md

 > Unable to connect to the server: dial tcp 172.21.246.13:16443: connectex: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.
 > ```

-8. Setup kubectl autocomplete to boost your productivity
+8. Setup kubectl autocomplete to boost your productivity.
-    * Install this pwsh package: <https://www.powershellgallery.com/packages/PSKubectlCompletion/1.0.4>
+    * Install this powershell package: <https://www.powershellgallery.com/packages/PSKubectlCompletion/1.0.4>
-    * Import this package everytime you start a powershell shell; add to your $profile:
+    * Import this package everytime you start a powershell shell.
+Add the following to your $profile:

         ```powershell
         Import-Module PSKubectlCompletion